 Project Management consists of managing your project plan, achieving your project objectives, and delivering the intended project results to your users, customers and management.
 As a Project Manager, doing this effectively requires a disciplined project management approach using key project management documents, methods, and tools to guide your progress.
+What documents do you use for project management?

 Important Project Management Documents